0Seren/Scala.TwitchIRC/README.md

 #Scala.TwitchIRC

-##Due to Twitch Chat Server updates this project may no longer work for any/all channels.

 This project is centered around providing an easy to use and flexible `Scala` library that interacts with and adheres to Twitch Chat and their [rules/rate limits](https://github.com/justintv/Twitch-API/blob/master/IRC.md).
 It does so in such a way that the user of the library shouldn't have to fear about breaking any rate limits or rules.

 ###Pros: